MoogMt/PHYSIX_Utils/README.md

 # PHYSIX_Utils

-Repository for all usefull scripts and codes for the PHYSIX team of IMPMC
+Repository for all usefull scripts and codes for the PHYSIX team of IMPMC at Sorbonne University

 Contains:
 - GPlib: Set of functions or bits of codes in several languages (C++,Fortran,Julia,Python) that are used to build the other codes that are in the repository.
 Should be used to write scripts in order to avoid dealing with software-specific format and not rewrite already written code.